CyberBunker: Spamhaus

 In October 2011, Spamhaus identified CyberBunker as providing hosting for spammers and contacted their upstream provider, A2B, asking that service be cancelled.
 A2B initially refused, blocking only a single IP address linked to spamming.
-Spamhaus responded by blacklisting all of A2B address space.
+Spamhaus responded by blacklisting all of A2B's address space.
 A2B capitulated, dropping CyberBunker, but then filed complaints with the Dutch police against Spamhaus for extortion.

 In March 2013, Spamhaus added CyberBunker to its blacklist.
 Shortly afterwards a distributed denial of service (DDoS) attack of previously unreported scale (peaking at 300 Gbit/s; an average large-scale attack is often around 50 Gbit/s, while the largest known previously publicly reported attack was 100 Gbit/s) was launched against Spamhaus email and web servers using a Domain Name System (DNS) amplification attack; As of 27 March 2013 the attack had lasted for over a week.
 Steve Linford, chief executive for Spamhaus, said that they had withstood the attack.
 Other companies, such as Google, had made their resources available to help absorb the traffic.
 The attack was being investigated by five different national cyber-police-forces around the world.
 Spamhaus alleged that Cyberbunker, in cooperation with "criminal gangs" from Eastern Europe and Russia were behind the attack; Cyberbunker did not respond to the BBC's request for comment on the allegation.

-Cloudflare, an Internet security firm located in San Francisco, California assisting Spamhaus in combating the DoS attack was also targeted.
+Cloudflare, an Internet security firm located in San Francisco, California, assisting Spamhaus in combating the DoS attack was also targeted.
 On 28 March 2013, CyberBunker's website went offline for a short period of time, possibly becoming a victim of a DDoS attack themselves.

-On 25 April 2013 Sven Olaf Kamphuis, a vocal spokesman for CyberBunker, was arrested at the request of Dutch authorities near Barcelona by Spanish Police after collaboration through Eurojust.
-An anonymous press release uploaded on Pastebin.com the following day demanding the release of Kamphuis threatened with more large-scale attacks should he remain in custody.
+On 25 April 2013, Sven Olaf Kamphuis, a vocal spokesman for CyberBunker, was arrested at the request of Dutch authorities near Barcelona by Spanish Police after collaboration through Eurojust.
+An anonymous press release uploaded on Pastebin.com the following day demanding the release of Kamphuis threatened more large-scale attacks should he remain in custody.
 The Spanish authorities reported that Kamphuis operated from a well-equipped bunker and used a van as a mobile computing office.
 No further information on this bunker was provided.
-In September 2013 it was revealed that a second arrest had been made in April in relation to the Spamhaus attack, the suspect being a 16-year-old from London.
+In September 2013, it was revealed that a second arrest had been made in April in relation to the Spamhaus attack, the suspect being a 16-year-old from London.
 Kamphuis was held for 55 days awaiting extradition to the Netherlands and was later found guilty and sentenced to 240 days in prison.
 His sentence was suspended, with credit for the 55 days served.